SakavaKiv/SakavaKiv.github.io/_posts/2022-12-10-giscus-comments.md

 Before he died, a father said to his son...

-“Here is a watch your grandfather gave me… It is almost 200 years old.
+“Here is a watch your grandfather gave me… It is almost two hundred years old.
 Before I give it to you, go to the jewelry store in the city.
 Tell them that I want to sell it, and see how much they offer you.”

 The son went to the jewelry store, came back to his father, and said; “They offered $100 because it is so old.”